UalaceCafe/btm/README.md

 - $>$ is the end-of-tape symbol, represented by the greater than character `>`.

 > [!NOTE]
-> The definition of a TML machine is a variation of the definitions used by _RAMOS, Marcus Vinícius Midena (2010)_ for a Turing Machine and for a Linear Bounded Automaton.
+> The definition of a BTM machine is a variation of the definitions used by _RAMOS, Marcus Vinícius Midena (2010)_ for a Turing Machine and for a Linear Bounded Automaton.

+## Definition vs formal definition

+As per the definition, a bounded tape Turing Machine satisfies the following conditions:

+1. Its tape includes two special symbols, serving as left and right endmarkers;
+2. Its transitions may not print other symbols over the endmarkers;
+3. Its transitions may neither move to the left of the left endmarker nor to the right of the right endmarker;

+BTM, however, does not enforce the second condition: the simulator won't prevent the user from writing symbols over the endmarkers, including the endmarkers themselves.
+They are not, however, considered part of the input alphabet $\Sigma$ and may only be written (and read) as part of a transition.

+Also, while the tape is finite, its size can be chosen arbitrarily large - as will be seen in the [How to compile](#how-to-compile) section - so blank symbols will be added to the tape if needed, up to the end-of-tape symbol (right endmark).

 ## How to compile